 Choose the right marketing tools for your goals

 It’s important to prioritize your marketing materials so you can maximize exposure and engagement.
-A press release in the local newspaper, for example, is worth 3 to 5 times the cost of an advertisement of similar size.
+A press release in the local newspaper, for example, is worth 3 to 5 times the cost of an advertisement of a similar size.
 This is because it is a story and not a paid advertisement.

 Also consider other marketing opportunities, such as a radio advertisement or a newsletter or direct mailer.

 Think about how you can use your online presence to add to your rural healthcare marketing and public relations strategy.
-Leveraging your rural hospital’s social media presence is an important and cost effective way to connect with your community.
+Leveraging your rural hospital’s social media presence is an important and cost-effective way to connect with your community.